GARLC/garlc.github.com/convention-2013.md

 <div class="row">
 <div class="span6" markdown="1">

-**McDonough, GA**—2pm Saturday May 4th 2013—Georgia republicans from across the state will be convening in McDonough Saturday May 4th beginning at 1pm.
+<b>McDonough, GA</b>—2pm Saturday May 4th 2013—Georgia republicans from across the state will be
+convening in McDonough Saturday May 4th beginning at 1pm.
 Liberty caucus members will be electing board positions, adopting updated bylaws and drafting a resolution for the GAGOP state convention.